nx-lr/32chars-js/README.md

 #### Unicode characters

-The compiler uses the same bijective numeration principle to encode the other Unicode characters as above, but each with their own character string which is generated by the compiler, with the function `encodeRange` which is not passed into runtime.
-The substrings are assigned the corresponding keys first; the reverse of this function, `decodeRange`, decodes each Unicode substring before it can be used in the compiler.
+The compiler uses the same bijective numeration principle to encode the other Unicode characters as above, but each with their own character string which is generated by the compiler, with the function `encodeRange` not passed into runtime.
+The substrings are assigned the corresponding keys first; `decodeRange` decodes each Unicode substring before it can be used in the compiler.

 The tokens are grouped according to their script, sorted according to frequency, "decoded" by their character string into a `BigInt` and encoded into base-32.
 Each key is then assigned a bijective-encoded string in increasing order.